asathkumara/dotnet-blazor-poker/README.md

 This project is licensed under [MIT](https://github.com/asathkumara/dotnet-blazor-poker/blob/master/LICENSE).
 Feel free to re-use any libraries or code for **non-commercial use** but do your due diligence with attributing credit.

-The images for the playing cards were adapted from https://www.improvemagic.com/all-playing-cards-names-with-pictures/ and the project makes use of other royalty-free assets modified under fair use.
+The images for the playing cards were adapted from [Improve Magic](https://www.improvemagic.com/all-playing-cards-names-with-pictures/) and the project makes use of other royalty-free assets modified under fair use.